Him188/maven-central-publish/UseInLocalProject.md

 ### 4. Finish

 Now you can execute the `publish` task to upload artifacts.
 If you want to use this plugin a second time, just read [I have used this plugin before](#i-have-used-this-plugin-before)

+## After uploading the artifacts

+When `publish` executed successfully, you need to do `close` and `release` on Sonatype <https://oss.sonatype.org/#stagingRepositories>.

+If a `close` has failed, it means this plugin has done something wrong.
+Please report to [issues](https://github.com/Him188/maven-central-publish/issues).

+If all succeed, your repository will be in Maven Central and can be accessed publicly.
+You can check on <https://mvnrepository.com/>.

+### Automation

+`close` and `release` can be done automatically by another plugin <https://github.com/bmuschko/gradle-nexus-plugin>.
+`maven-central-publish` has already configured that for you.
+You can execute task `closeAndReleaseRepository` in root project.

+However, this can only handle single publication.
+If you publish multiple modules at one time, you can only close and release on the Sonatype website.